October 1, 2018

 Born in Macklin, Saskatchewan, Cleo Rowein joined the NAIT Ooks in the fall of 1982.
 A few months earlier, the Ooks won their first national championship while Rowein donned a Lethbridge Broncos (WHL) jersey for the final time.

 Of the 107 hockey players in the nation to be honoured as a CCAA All Canadian, only 11 received the award more than once.
 Of the 11, only Rowein was named CCAA Tournament MVP.
-With the honour, he became the first hockey player in the nation to be selected as a CCAA All Canadian and CCAA Tournament MVP in the same season.
+When the honour was bestowed in 1985, he became the first hockey player in the nation to be selected as a CCAA All Canadian and CCAA Tournament MVP in the same season.